 Compare and contrast

 2. Be aware

-You don’t have to hide out with a pair of binoculars and a compendium of entomology to stake out the Asian hornet but, next time you’re in the garden with a cup of tea or a gin and tonic, why not really study the bees, wasps and other buzzy things you see there?
+You don’t need to hide out with a pair of binoculars and a compendium of entomology but next time you’re in the garden with a cup of tea or gin and tonic, why not really study the bees, wasps and buzzy things you see there?

-I’m certain when you do, you’ll be amazed by the spectacular beauty of the little creatures working around you.
-You’ll start noticing their fascinating behaviours too.
+I’m certain when you do, you’ll be amazed by the beauty of the little creatures working around you and you’ll notice their fascinating behaviours too.

 When we take the time to watch them, it’s easier to appreciate what they do for us and caring for them becomes second nature.

 And should you happen to see a hornet, remember, she’s more scared of you than you are of her.
 Take time to watch her.
 Check out her black and yellow stripes and reddish-brown legs and hopefully, confirm in your own mind, that she’s a Vespa crabro.
 (European hornet)